GemmaLaraSavill/Project-3-Behavioral-Cloning/readme.md

 The images are 320 x 160 pixels in three color channels.
 I have resized the images to half their size in pixels to save memory.
+I have also cropped the images to eliminate unwanted areas that don't provide important information, like the skyline or the car bonnet.
 I have then changed their brightness level by a random value to simulate driving in different light conditions I have added a random 50% chance of horizontal flipping of the image, multiplying the steering angle by -1, to even out the left and right distribution.